 logo

-Verification Code
+Verification Code / OTP

-Display a set of input fields to accept verification code from a user.
-It is common place to add email and phone number verification to websites these days.
+Displays a set of input fields to accept a verification code from a user.
+It is common place on websites these days to send verification codes via email or mobile.
 These codes range from four to six digits.
-The verification code Bladewind component however, allows you to specify how many digits you want the enduser to type, by specifying the total_digits attribute.
-There is no restriction on the maximum value you can specify for the total_digits.
-In a finance app, you could use this to collect account numbers.
 The default number of digits displayed by the component is four (4).
-We interchange the words PIN, PIN code and verification code.
+In this documentation, we may interchange the words PIN, PIN code and verification code.
 We mean the same thing.

-<x-bladewind.code />
+<x-bladewind::code />

-<x-bladewind.code total_digits="5" />
+<x-bladewind::code total_digits="5" />

 Access the Verification Code

-<x-bladewind.code name="pin_code" />
+<x-bladewind::code name="pin_code" />

 The above will create the input fields for the verification codes and create the hidden input below